How to Quote Plastering Jobs in the UK (2026)

 Why Your Quoting Process Is Losing You Jobs

-Most plasterers lose jobs not because their price is too high – but because their quote does not justify the price.
+Most plasterers lose jobs not because their price is too high, but because their quote does not justify the price.
 A rough number texted the day after the site visit tells the customer nothing about why they should choose you over the cheaper option they got back within the hour.

-- It arrives fast – ideally the same day as the site visit
+Arrives the same day as the site visit

-- It shows exactly what the customer is getting for their money
+Shows exactly what the customer is getting

 What to Include in a Plastering Quote